 - Date final response was sent.

 The register will be reviewed annually by the Complaints Handler to verify that the Complaints Policy is in effective operation across the practice.
-The register is also considered quarterly by the Member Partners.
+The register is considered at Members’ Meetings.

 The Legal Ombudsman

-If we are unable to satisfactorily resolve the Formal Complaint then the complainant will be informed of their right to take the matter to the Legal Ombudsman.
-Before a complainant approaches the Ombudsman, they must usually have already made a Formal Complaint to us.
+If we are unable to satisfactorily resolve the Formal Complaint, then the client will be informed of their right to take the matter to the Legal Ombudsman.
+Before a client approaches the Ombudsman, they must usually have already made a Formal Complaint to us.

 The Legal Ombudsman will not normally consider a complaint unless:

-- It is made within 6 months of the complainant receiving a final response from us; and
+- It is made within 6 months of the client receiving a final response from us; and

-- It is made no later than 6 years from the date of the act or omission or 3 years from when the complainant should reasonably have known there was cause for complaint.
+- It is made no later than one year from the date of the act or omission being complained about or one year from when the client should reasonably have known there was cause for complaint.

 - most businesses (unless they are defined as micro enterprises)